ncatlab/nlab-content/pages/8/4/5/4/24548/content.md

-I am a PhD student at the Max-Planck Institute for Mathematics in Bonn under the supervision of Markus Hausmann.
+I am a PhD student at the Max-Planck Institute for Mathematics in Bonn under the supervision of [[Markus Hausmann]].
 Previously, I've studied at the University of Bonn, the University of Minnesota and the Technical University of Munich.

-My research interests include higher category theory and equivariant stable homotopy theory.
+My research interests include [[higher category theory]] and [[equivariant stable homotopy theory]].

 Pursuing ([[higher category theory|higher]]) [[category theory]] and [[homotopy theory]].